cosyd/screenpi/README.md

 ### Prerequisites

-Install a clean raspberry from scratch by downloading the latest raspian and flashing it to an SD card.
-It is recommended to use one of the more powerful Raspberries, they cost only little more but have much more reserves in their computing power, e.g the A+ or B+.
+Install a clean raspberry from scratch by downloading the latest raspian full image and flashing it to an SD card.
+The LCD driver does not work with lite (event though waveshare claims it does with a special parameter "lite", does not work with current versions).
+Regarding the hardware, it is recommended to use one of the more powerful Raspberries, they cost only little more but have much more reserves in their computing power, e.g the A+ or B+.
 The A+ is a very good choice as it is nice and small to fit well behind the socket.

 After flashing it but before booting it up, add a wpa_supplicant.conf with your WiFi details and an empty ssh file (to enable telnet on it) before you boot it up.